tylerjromeo/nolandel-notes/session17/mayors-house.md

 # inside

 hidden things:
 * journal: "Today I have purchased a journal.
 I will be sure to write in it every day.
 They say record-keeping is one of life's most important skills!"
 The entry is date 8 months ago.
-THere are no other entries.
+THere are no other entries."
 * letter to builder: "I am not pleased with the windows on the upper floor, I am sure there is still a draft.
 Please replace them with pure volcanic glass.
 Name your price and I will pay it!"
 * two gold bracelets with rubies.
 Worth 800g apiece.
 Inscribed with the mayor's name "Jens Hanotar"